 This article brought to you by Canan Law, the most respected team of attorneys in St. Augustine.

-While it is true that you should always hire an attorney with the intent to only try your case or reach a settlement once, sometimes an appeal is the right course of action after an unfavorable judgement has been entered.
+While it is true that you should always hire an attorney with the intent to only try your case or reach a settlement once, sometimes an appeal is the right course of action after an unfavorable judgment has been entered.

-Many civil cases are appealed each year, including personal injury, workers’ compensation, traffic accident and medical malpractice cases.
+Many civil cases are appealed each year, including personal injury, workers’ compensation, traffic accident, and medical malpractice cases.
 Sometimes the injured party suffers the regret of having chosen an inexperienced or underwhelming attorney.

 An injured person or business deserves to be fairly compensated for a loss caused by another party’s negligence.
-Due to the complexities of our legal system and the countless volumes of case law which could affect your case, it’s vital that your lawyer have the experience, vigilance and resources to represent you against even the most well-funded legal teams of insurance companies and other large entities.
+Due to the complexities of our legal system and the countless volumes of case law which could affect your case, it’s vital that your lawyer have the experience, vigilance, and resources to represent you against even the most well-funded legal teams of insurance companies and other large entities.